TaouMou/databricks-flights-project/README.md

 parameters.ipynb
 ```

-**Silver Layer (Transformation):** Implements Lakeview declarative piples for pipeline management.
+**Silver Layer (Transformation):** Implements Lakeview declarative piplines.
 This layer handles data cleansing, type control, and surrogate key generation for each dimension, and the implementation of Slowly Changing Dimensions for historical tracking.

 ```
 silver_layer/